Sensinki/web-app-from-scratch-2324/README.md

 ## Live Demo

-You can reach the demo-website from [this link](https://sensinki.github.io/web-app-from-scratch-2324/)
+You can reach the demo-website via [this link](https://sensinki.github.io/web-app-from-scratch-2324/)

 ## Features

 I've chosen to focus on a few simple micro-interactions.
-You can read an overview on the table below:
+You can read an overview of the features on the table below:

 - Scroll snap for each section
 - No animation if user "prefers-reduced-motion: reduce" mode
 - Typewriting effect
 - Random activity generator API
 - Backdrop filter for header